 Read More – Start EV Charging Station Business in India

 Now we have to find something that will work even when there is a fuel shortage and will not affect the environment in any way.
 So what is the solution?

 The Solution is electric Vehicles also called “EVs” Electric vehicle industry is a boon to developing countries like India.

 “Electric Vehicles help with better air quality, reduced noise pollution, enhanced energy security and in combination with a low carbon power generation mix, reduced greenhouse gas emissions.”

 Why Electric Vehicles are in News?

 The electric vehicle market in the world is booming in recent times.
-And every automobile company wants to adopt a complete Electrical vehicle environment. so, Why electric vehicles are suddenly in the news and every country is trying to promote them.
+And every automobile company wants to adopt a complete Electrical Vehicle environment. so, Why electric vehicles are suddenly in the news and every Government is trying to promote them.

-Key-points Behind the Boom in the Electric Vehicles Market in India
+Why Electric Vehicles Market is Booming in India

 Niti Aayog and Rocky Mountain Institute India report on electric vehicle (Download Report PDF).